511 Bathurst: History

 Starting in 2015, the TTC introduced summer service using Flexity Outlook streetcars to handle events such as the 2015 Pan American Games at the "CIBC Pan Am / Parapan Am Park" and the Canadian National Exhibition.

 Due to a streetcar shortage caused by late delivery of the Bombardier Flexity Outlook streetcars, the route was operated using buses rather than streetcars since November 20, 2016.
 TTC streetcar service on 511 Bathurst returned from May 7, 2017, until September 4, 2017, when the 511 Bathurst route reverted to replacement bus service due to an ongoing streetcar shortage.

 On February 18, 2018, streetcars returned to the route, followed by another period of bus replacement that began on September 2, 2018.
 On June 23, 2019, streetcars returned to 511 Bathurst, ending the temporary replacement bus service.
 It operated using a mixture of both CLRVs and Flexities until December 28, 2019, the last day for CLRVs on this route.
 The 511 Bathurst route was the last route in Toronto to run CLRVs seven days per week.

 From April 20, 2020, until January 3, 2021, buses temporarily replaced streetcars on 511 Bathurst in order to accommodate several TTC and City of Toronto construction projects.
 Regular streetcar service resumed on the 511 Bathurst route on January 4, 2021.

+In November 2025, work started to convert the centre lanes along Bathurst Street between Bathurst station and Lakeshore Boulevard West for the exclusive use by streetcars.
+Along this 3.4 km stretch, the centre lanes would be painted red, and all on-street parking would be prohibited.
+This work was given priority to support the 2026 FIFA World Cup by providing service reliability for the 511 streetcar.
+This work was part of a plan called RapidTO, which also encompassed red lanes for certain bus routes.